The activities are as follows:

 - Grading Rubric

-Imagine walking through a deciduous forest in the middle of summer.
+Imagine walking through a forest in the middle of summer.
 You can hear birds chirping, a slight breeze rustling the leaves, and a faint pinging noise like rain.
-However, what you hear is not rain – it is the sound of millions of forest insects defecating!
+However, what you hear is not rain – it is the sound of millions of forest insects pooping!

-To evaluate whether the smell of frass alerts predators to the presence of a caterpillar, the scientist Weiss conducted an experiment with the predatory wasp Polistes fuscatus.
-She allowed two E. clarus larvae to build shelters on a leaf and then carefully removed the larvae.
-She then inserted 6 frass pellets into one of the shelters, and 6 beads designed to look like frass but with no smell (control treatment) into the other.
-She placed the leaf in a cage containing an actively foraging wasp colony (n = 10 wasps), and recorded how many times the wasps visited each shelter (control or frass), and how much time the wasps spent exploring each shelter.
+To evaluate whether the smell of frass helps predators find and locate silver-spotted skippers, Martha conducted an experiment with a wasp predator that eats these caterpillars.
+She allowed two silver-spotted skippers to build shelters on a leaf and then carefully removed the caterpillars.
+She then inserted 6 frass pellets into one of the shelters, and 6 beads designed to look like frass but with no smell (control treatment) into the other shelter.
+She placed the leaf with the two shelters in a cage containing an actively foraging wasp colony (n = 10 wasps).
+She recorded how many times the wasps visited each shelter (control beads or frass) and how much time the wasps spent exploring each shelter.
+She expected wasps would spend more time exploring the shelters with the frass than they would the control shelters.

 Additional teacher resources related to this Data Nugget include: